airforce270/airbot/README.md

 The bot is currently running on the Twitch account `af2bot`.

-It's hosted on a Google Cloud Platform e2-micro Compute Engine instance.
+It's hosted on an Oracle Cloud arm64 VM.

 ### Add/remove bot